National Healthy Housing Standard: 5 Things to Know

 Use of pesticides

-The provisions of the NHHS are divided into seven areas of housing, including:
+The provisions of the NHHS are divided into the following seven areas of housing:3

 Without public awareness, the provisions in the NHHS will go unnoticed and unused.
 Fortunately, there is a way you can help.
 With an MS in Health Education and Promotion, you can gain the skills you need to help ensure that policy makers and the public at large understand the ways improving our homes can improve our health.

 If you’re currently working, you might think earning a health education and promotion degree isn’t feasible.
-However, thanks to online education, earning a master’s degree is more convenient than ever before.
+However, thanks to online education, earning a master’s degree is more convenient than ever.
 That’s because online university programs give you advantages you can’t find at campus-based programs.

 When you choose to earn a master’s in health education and promotion online, you can complete the majority of your coursework from home.
 Plus, an online master’s in health education and promotion program offers you a flexible schedule, allowing you to take classes and handle your studies at the time of day that works best for you and your job.